 All over Guatemala, you are likely to notice bundles of tiny dolls for sale.
 These are not just an adorable way to make use of textile offcuts, these dolls have a long history in Maya culture.
 Worry dolls or Muñeca quitapena in Spanish (translating to “trouble dolls”) originated in the Guatemalan highlands and are symbolic of the Maya princess Ixmucane.
 Legend tells of a special gift presented to Ixmucane by the sun god.
 This gift would allow her to solve any problem a human might worry about.

-In Guatemala, children who are prone to anxiety or nightmares are given the dolls to tell their worries to before bed.
+In Guatemala, children who are prone to anxiety or nightmares are given worry dolls to tell their fears and concerns to before they go to bed.
 The worry dolls are then placed under their pillow and by morning are said to take their concerns away.
 Worry dolls are traditionally kept in a wooden box or cloth pouch, but you can see them today in many different forms including necklaces and decorating hair combs.
 They are a thoughtful gift for the worry-wart, anxiety sufferer or nightmare-haunted person in your life.

 There are many talented naïve artists producing beautiful oil paintings in Guatemala.
 “Naïve” meaning they have no formal art education, often these artists are families that pass their technique from generation to generation.
 The Santiago Atitlan area is a great place to find art representing local scenes such as farmers at work in fields, marketplaces and festivities.